-Airborne particle data showed that QC of sample processing and the analytical environment was successful thanks to the use of super-clean technologies.
-In order to create clean sample handling environments, a tabletop air filtration unit (KOACH T 500-F, KOKEN Ltd., Tokyo) was installed in an anaerobic chamber located both on the Chikyu and at KCC, and a clean bench on the Chikyu.
+Ltd., Japan) was installed in anaerobic chambers located both on the Chikyu and at KCC and a clean bench on the Chikyu.
 At KCC, all of the analytical work for microbiology was done in a super-clean room.
 Ionizers were also installed inside the anaerobic chamber on the Chikyu and all sample handling environments at KCC to avoid particle contamination by neutralizing static electricity.
-The number of airborne particles (0.3-1.0 μm in particle size) in the air of the shipboard working environment was routinely monitored and confirmed to be 0 to 2.2×10^4 particles/ m^3 in the clean bench and 0 to 1.8×10^5 particles/ m^3 in the anaerobic glove box, whereas the laboratory air on the Chikyu contained $1.12 \times 10^7 \pm 9.46 \times 10^6$ particles/ m^3 (mean \pm SD).
-At KCC, the vicinity of the work area of the super-clean room was consistently below the detection limit of the particle counter (i.e., <1 particle/ ft^3).
-In the anaerobic chamber with a KOACH air filtration system, counts for particles with a diameter of 0.3-2.5 μm ranged from 0 particles/ m^3 prior to sample processing to a maximum of 10^4 to 10^5 particles/ m^3 within 5 min after sample processing.
+The number of airborne particles (0.3-1.0 $\mu\text{m}$ in particle size) in the air of the shipboard working environment was routinely monitored and confirmed to be not detected (ND; <353 particles/m) to $2.2 \times 10^4$ particles/m in the clean bench and ND to $1.8 \times 10^5$ particles/m in the anaerobic glove box, whereas the laboratory air on the Chikyu contained $1.12 \times 10^7 \pm 9.46 \times 10^6$ particles/m (mean $\pm$ SD).
+At KCC, the vicinity of the work area of the super-clean room was consistently below the detection limit of the particle counter (ND; <117 particles/m).
+In the anaerobic chamber with a KOACH air filtration system, counts for particles with a diameter of 0.3-2.5 $\mu\text{m}$ ranged from no particles detected (<353 particles/m) prior to sample processing to a maximum of $10^4$ to $10^5$ particles/m within 5 min after sample processing.

 During Expedition 370, numerous WRC sections and individual samples were collected for microbiological and molecular biological analyses.
-WRCs for not only expedition analyses but also various postexpedition analyses (e.g., cultivation, activity measurements, and environmental genomics) were initially processed in a clean anaerobic chamber on the Chikyu to remove the exteriors of core samples, which came into contact with drilling fluid.
-After transferring microbiological WRCs to KCC, the sample outside was further scraped prior to subsampling.
-This two-step cleaning procedure was important to avoid possible secondary contamination that might occur during sample processing and bring up the level of QC for subsequent microbiological analyses.
+WRCs for expedition analyses and various postexpedition analyses (e.g., cultivation, activity measurements, and environmental genomics) were initially processed in a clean anaerobic chamber on the Chikyu to remove the exteriors of core samples, which came into contact with drilling fluid.
+After transferring microbiological WRCs to KCC, the sample exterior was further scraped prior to subsampling.
+This two-step cleaning procedure was important to avoid possible secondary contamination that might occur during